DinoHub-SubT/dsta_deploy/operations/deploy/azurebooks/README.md

 **Setup Networking GUI Plugin**

-To setup the GUI, follow the [instructions here](https://docs.microsoft.com/en-us/azure/vpn-gateway/point-to-site-vpn-client-configuration-azure-cert#install).
+To setup the GUI, please follow the [instructions here](https://docs.microsoft.com/en-us/azure/vpn-gateway/point-to-site-vpn-client-configuration-azure-cert#install).

-Summary:
+Summary of above link (please use the link):

 - Open the Network Manager Ubuntu GUI

 - Add a new `VPN` connection, make sure it is the `IPsec/IKEv2 (strongswan)` connection

 - Add the `[client]Cert.pem`, `[client]Key.pem` and the VPN server DNS name between `<VpnServer>` tags (from the previous step).

 - Select `Request an inner IP address`

 - Select the VPN connection

 **Connect to your VM using VPN**